fastapi/fastapi/docs/en/docs/contributing.md

 ## Developing

-If you already cloned the repository and you know that you need to deep dive in the code, here are some guidelines to set up your environment.
+If you already cloned the [fastapi repository](https://github.com/tiangolo/fastapi){.internal-link target=_blank} and you want to deep dive in the code, here are some guidelines to set up your environment.

 ### Virtual environment with `venv`

-You can create a virtual environment in a directory using Python's `venv` module:
+You can create an isolated virtual local environment in a directory using Python's `venv` module.
+Let's do this in the cloned repository (where the `requirements.txt` is):

 <div class="termy">